-Cancel all financial aid at your previous institution for the upcoming semester.
+Cancel all financial aid at your previous institution for the upcoming semester, including Stafford and Parent PLUS loans.
 A student may not receive financial aid at two institutions at the same time; failure to cancel awards at a previous school will cause a delay with the awards at IUPUI.

 If you received a private loan at your previous school, you must cancel any outstanding disbursements with the lender.
 Private education loans are tied to the individual school and are non-transferrable.
 You will need to apply with your lender for a new loan at IUPUI if you choose to borrow through a private loan program.

 317-274-5555 420 University Blvd.
 Indianapolis, IN 46202 AskIU@iu.edu